U.S. attends Ebola meeting in Cuba called by leftist bloc

 The United States and Cuba have been adversaries since the 1959 revolution that brought Fidel Castro to power, though in recent years the two countries have cooperated on issues such as immigration, illegal drug interdiction, weather forecasts and oil spill prevention.

-On Tuesday, the United Nations General Assembly voted 188 to 2 to condemn the decades-long U.S. economic embargo against Cuba.
+On Tuesday, the United Nations General Assembly voted overwhelmingly for the 23rd time to condemn the decades-long U.S. economic embargo against Cuba, with many nations praising Cuba for its Ebola response.

-A Liberian man died Oct.
-8 while visiting Dallas, Texas, the first Ebola case diagnosed in the United States, and two nurses who treated him were infected but later cleared of the virus.
-In addition a New York doctor was diagnosed last week.
-Craig Spencer, 33, had worked with the humanitarian group Doctors Without Borders treating Ebola patients in Guinea.